HarukaKinen/btimes/readme.md

 # Blacky's timer 2.0 - deadwinter's version
-Just a pasted modified timer that I abandoned to work on a while ago
+Just a pasted modified timer that I abandoned to work on a while ago.
+Made it public because I found it worth nothing to keep it private.
+Also fuck 93x shitty community :)

 # Credit
 shavit and slidy for the code that I pasted

 blank, sevve, pow for ideas and motivation

-and some people that I fotget :D
+and some people that I forget :D

 # How to install
 1. Compile the plugins you need from source